yunuskorkmaz/docs.tr-tr/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-find-subdirectories-with-a-specific-pattern.md

 ---
-title: 'Nasıl yapılır: Visual Basic belirli bir düzene sahip alt dizinleri bul' ms.date: 07/20/2015
+title: 'Nasıl Yapılır: Belirli bir Desendeki Alt Dizinleri Bulma' ms.date: 07/20/2015
 helpviewer_keywords:
 - pattern matching
 - folders, finding
 ms.assetid: c9265fd1-7483-4150-8b7f-ff642caa939d
-ms.openlocfilehash: 96ae5c5c44263a47343058012d8b8aa064d9cd92
+ms.openlocfilehash: c8e13598080139cafabffb2e17d0a3b99c37dc5d
-ms.sourcegitcommit: 289e06e904b72f34ac717dbcc5074239b977e707
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 09/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71039435"
+ms.locfileid: "74348768"
 ---
-# <a name="how-to-find-subdirectories-with-a-specific-pattern-in-visual-basic"></a>Nasıl yapılır: Visual Basic belirli bir düzene sahip alt dizinleri bul
+# <a name="how-to-find-subdirectories-with-a-specific-pattern-in-visual-basic"></a>Nasıl Yapılır: Visual Basic'te Belirli bir Desendeki Alt Dizinleri Bulma

-Yöntemi <xref:Microsoft.VisualBasic.FileIO.FileSystem.GetDirectories%2A> , bir dizindeki alt dizinlerin yol adlarını temsil eden salt okunurdur bir dize koleksiyonu döndürür.
-Belirli bir kalıbı belirtmek `wildCards` için parametresini kullanabilirsiniz.
-Aramada alt dizinlerin içeriğini eklemek istiyorsanız, `searchType` parametresini olarak `SearchOption.SearchAllSubDirectories`ayarlayın.
+The <xref:Microsoft.VisualBasic.FileIO.FileSystem.GetDirectories%2A> method returns a read-only collection of strings representing the path names for the subdirectories in a directory.
+You can use the `wildCards` parameter to specify a specific pattern.
+If you would like to include the contents of subdirectories in the search, set the `searchType` parameter to `SearchOption.SearchAllSubDirectories`.

-Belirtilen Düzenle eşleşen hiçbir dizin bulunamazsa boş bir koleksiyon döndürülür.
+An empty collection is returned if no directories matching the specified pattern are found.

-## <a name="to-find-subdirectories-with-a-specific-pattern"></a>Belirli bir düzene sahip alt dizinleri bulmak için
+## <a name="to-find-subdirectories-with-a-specific-pattern"></a>To find subdirectories with a specific pattern

-Arama yapmak istediğiniz dizinin adını ve yolunu sağlayarak yönteminikullanın.`GetDirectories` Aşağıdaki örnek, dizin yapısındaki, adında "Logs" sözcüğünü içeren tüm dizinleri döndürür ve içine ekler `ListBox1`.
+Use the `GetDirectories` method, supplying the name and path of the directory you want to search.
+The following example returns all the directories in the directory structure that contain the word "Logs" in their name, and adds them to `ListBox1`.

 [!code-vb[VbVbcnFileAccess#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnFileAccess/VB/Class1.vb#1)]